Notes on Causation, Comparison, and Regression: Unweighted comparisons work well in randomized experiments

 \subsection{Running example}

-\textbf{1.3 \emph{Running example.}} The goal is to learn the causal effect of a new health insurance plan (the \emph{treatment} variable) on health expenditures (the \emph{outcome} variable).
-The purpose of this new plan is to protect patients against high out-of-pocket medical costs while reducing health spending among those who enroll.
-The basic parameter that we wish to learn is the average reduction in health expenditure caused by the insurance plan; that is the average effect of treatment on the treated subjects, henceforth denoted ATT.
+The goal of the investigation is to learn the causal effect of a new health insurance plan (the \emph{treatment} variable) on health expenditures (the \emph{outcome} variable).
+The purpose of this new plan is to protect patients against high out-of-pocket medical costs while reducing health spending, so we anticipate that this plan will lead to a decrease in average health expenditure.
+The basic parameter we wish to learn is the average reduction in health expenditure caused by the insurance plan among those who enroll; that is, the average effect of treatment on the treated subjects, henceforth denoted ATT.
+We focus on the ATT as opposed to the average effect of treatment on all subjects (ATE) for illustrative purposes, but our analyses can be readily extended to encompass the ATE.

-To this end, a randomized experiment is conducted on a random sample of 200 individuals from a population.
-Half of these individuals are randomly assigned to enroll in the plan --- the treatment group ---, and the other 100 are similarly assigned to control.
+To this end, suppose that a randomized experiment is conducted on a random sample of 200 individuals from a population.
+Half of these individuals are randomly assigned to enroll in the plan --- the treatment group --- and the other 100 are similarly assigned to a control group.
 For each individual, there is information on two pre-treatment characteristics, or covariates; namely, household per-capita income and number of hospital visits in the previous year.
-Figure \ref{fig_rand} depicts this situation for 10 typical individuals in each group.
+Table \ref{tab:example} presents a sample of data from this experiment for ten typical individuals in each group.